What a day to be in Denmark! Temperature 30 degrees C at 11am, 50% humidity, no cloud cover, light breeze.

 Meanwhile it is exciting to anticipate the fruits of our labour.
 Vineyard and machine maintenance during winter dormancy leads to pruning in July.
 Then the emphasis is on nutrition of the vines leading to budburst in September.
 We then watch out for pest management if necessary and buckle down to canopy management throughout the stages of vine growth including shoot thinning, wire lifting, hedging and leaf plucking.
 Finally once the fruit reaches veraison (softening and ripening) we apply nets to protect it from bird damage.
-Our low environmental impact spray program carefully designed at the start of the season is wound around weather patterns to ensure maximum effectiveness for grape health and minimum harm to the environment.

 During the season it is the role of our viticulturist to ensure that the vineyard is maintained in optimum health with quality rather than quantity as the major driver.
 This requires an understanding of the soil, the grape variety, the local climate, the style of wines we strive to achieve, the mechanical equipment, operational techniques and overall expert logistics to ensure that all these elements are managed efficiently.
 This calls for reliable teamwork and the viticulturist must liaise with the owner (vigneron), the workers, the winemaker and take note as the season unfolds of the often fickle “Mother Nature”.